mmerabet42/ft_ls/README.md

 # What is '**ls**'

 **ls** is a command used for listing directories in a file system.
-And can also print details about files and/or directories.
-The behavior of the command depends on the options it receives from the arguments.
+The behavior of the command depends on the options it receives from its arguments.

 `usage: ft_ls [-lRartG1TDSUuYAnf] [file ...]`